aadel112/oPiUS/README.md

 Installation
 ============

-The best thing to do would be to clone the repository, and add a symlink called opius to /usr/local/bin pointing at oPiUS/opius.py
+The best thing to do would be to clone the repository and add a symlink called opius to /usr/local/bin pointing at oPiUS/opius.py

 ```
 $> git clone https://github.com/aadel112/oPiUS.git #clone